Accessible Design Terminology

 Click Clack waste/push button plug – both terms for the plug in your sink!
 Designed to be accessible and to allow water to drain away.
 They are great options for anyone with limited dexterity or arthritis as they use a spring so can be operated by pushing down with a knuckle, palm or fist.

-DDA bathrooms – Technically not a correct term as the Disability Discrimination Act (DDA) was replaced by the Equality Act in 2015 however many architects and contractors still refer to their DDA bathrooms!
-In a commercial setting like a hotel these bathrooms should be 2.5m x 2.4m and have a level access shower, raised height and long projection toilet and an additional small hand rinse basin located next to the toilet.
+DDA bathrooms – Technically not a correct term as the Disability Discrimination Act (DDA) was replaced by the Equality Act in 2010 however many architects and contractors still refer to their DDA bathrooms!
+Some architects and contractors still refer to DDA bathrooms when they mean wheelchair accessible bathrooms.
+In a commercial setting, like a hotel, these bathrooms should be 2.5m x 2.4m and have a level access shower, raised height and long projection toilet and an additional small hand rinse basin located next to the toilet.
 To see a layout of an accessible bathroom visit our downloads page.

 Doc M Pack – Document ‘doc’ M is building regulation that a new build development needs to comply with.
-This means that a building can be easily accessed by everyone, including those who are ambulant disabled or wheelchair users.
-Doc M packs are a simple way to buy everything for a disabled access washroom that is compliant with Document M.
+This means that a building can be easily accessed by everyone, including people who are ambulant disabled or wheelchair users.
+In a commercial setting, Doc M packs are a simple way to buy everything for an accessible washroom that is compliant with Document M. For all you developers of accessible accommodation, please don’t fit out homes with Doc M packs as this will be an over specification, would not meet the technical requirements, and can look institutional or clinical in a home.
+To find out how to design an accessible home please contact us.

 Insulated bottle trap – a bottle trap is an essential part of the basin or sink’s plumbing and prevents the room smelling of dirty water!
 In accessible bathrooms, basins should be wall hung (rather than sitting on a pedestal) as this allows space underneath for wheelchair users or for anyone seated at the basin.
 All Motionspot bottle traps are insulated to prevent scalding of legs when hot water is running in the basin.